ZEISS-PiWeb/PiWeb-Plot-Extension/README.md

 **`Oblique`**

-For fonts which have no built in italic letter set, the oblique font style allows to apply a skew transform to the normal font to make it look cursive.
+For fonts which have no built in italic letter set, the oblique font style allows to apply a [`ShearTransform`](#sheartransform) to the normal font to make it look cursive.
 The italic style will usually look more pleasing though.

 <a id="markdown-fontstretch" name="fontstretch"></a>
-##### FontStretch
+#### FontStretch

 ```TypeScript
 enum FontStretch